E5tebandido/Sigueme/README.md

-# Sígueme Blockchain Donation platform
+# Sígueme

+¿Have you tested the blockchain already or not?

+For use the project please follow the next steps:

+1.